Avoid making these mistakes to put together the strongest application possible.

-You’re doing it wrong if the first sentence of your narrative reads like a fairly competitive entry for the Bulwer-Lytton fiction contest.
-Nothing
+You’re doing it wrong if the first sentence of your narrative reads like a competitive entry for the Bulwer-Lytton fiction contest.

-says you really struggle with writing than melodramatic overwriting.
+Don’t be an aeolist!
+Avoid grandiloquent writing in your applications.
+Nothing says you really struggle with writing better than melodramatic overwriting.
 Remember: academic papers are generally straightforward, data-driven and avoid flowery language.

 Our Advice: Use a natural writing style that’s both conversational and professional.
 Don’t use a thesaurus.
-Stories about overcoming obstacles can be very good, but avoid exposing your unresolved issues and psychological wounds in the process of telling them.
-There’s also a fine line between passion and over-the-top obsession.
+Stories about overcoming obstacles can be very good.
+Faculty love "grit".
+Just get your point across while not exposing your psychological wounds.
+There’s also a fine line between passion and over-the-top obsession and unresolved grievances.

 Application Mistake #8: Assuming that “Accomplishments” = Resume

 You’re missing a huge opportunity to tell the admissions committee who you are and what experiences have shaped you if you simply copy and paste your resume.